Main Content Start

-We accept the online applications March 1 to July 1 of each year.
 Your application and all required materials must be received in the division office by 3:00 p.m. on the final day of the application period.
 Make sure you have applied to be a student of NWACC before completing the Respiratory Therapist application.

 Additional information regarding possible prohibition of taking licensure, registry